Antony1060/blog/src/routes/posts/en/the_journey.md

 But that's boring, *it just works*, that's not fun.

 Seriously though, I have nothing against netlify, it really is a just works platform.
-But that doens't mean it's flawless.
+But that doesn't mean it's flawless.
 One of the things I find slightly frustrating about it is that it has obnoxiously long load times here in Europe (that might just be my bad internet tho :shrug:).

 #### Signal :eyes:
 My current solution of choice is Signal.
 And no, not **that** [Signal](https://signal.org).